lafent/grunt-and-done/README.md

 1. Improve documentation.
 2. Setup production tasks in grunt, including uglify and concat tasks.
 3. Look at other grunt tasks that can be inlined.
+4. Look at usemin to handle configuring use of minified versions.

 Reminder
 ========